arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ### Configuring the Programmable Button on the Opta™

 Opta™ has a programmable button, shown in the image below and identified as USER.
 It can be programmed using the Arduino IDE to fit your needs.
-To show how simple is to use it, let's create a sketch and program the button as a trigger to modify the status of the STATUS LEDs.
+To show how simple it is to use, let's create a sketch and program the button as a trigger to modify the status of the STATUS LEDs.

 ![The button and STATUS LEDs that will light up on the Opta™](assets/opta-device-button.svg)